Final-Task-Azhar-Rakamin/final-task-pbi-rakamin-fullstack-Muh.-Azhar-Tawakkal/README.md

-# API-EmergenZ
+# API-Final Task

-These are all the APIs that will be used in the EmergenZ app project.
+These are all the APIs that will be used in the Final Task project.
 The API is made to run these functions :
 - Handle register and login for user
 - Handle update user data
 - Handle user posts